 - Theo Walcott (Everton): 35.7 kph

 Build up your speeds off of the field using the best running shoes, see the reviews for these Racer Shoes on Amazon.

 Men and Women’s Running Compared

-Here are some interesting stats from FIFA, that gives a good example that there is little between men and women.
+Here are some interesting stats from FIFA, that give a good example that there is little between men and women.

 The average distance over three games covered by women was 10.2 km (6.3 miles) and men covered 11.4km (7.1 miles).
 This works out as a 14% difference.

-The record time for a traditional runner over 10km is 26 minutes and 17 seconds, held by Kenenisa Bekele.
-While the time for a woman is 29 minutes and 17 seconds, held by Almaz Ayana.
-The difference between the two is just over 10%.
+The record time for a traditional runner is over 10km in 26 minutes and 17 seconds, held by Kenenisa Bekele.

-What’s the easiest soccer position?
-If you have a great soccer team, your goal will be threatened less than normal, so the goalkeeper will have the easiest position, but if you have to play against Barcelona it won’t be easy!
-A fullback is regarded as fairly easy because they are protected by the center backs.
+A fullback is regarded as fairly easy because they’re protected by the center backs.
+If you’ve got a great soccer team, your goal will be threatened less than normal, so the goalkeeper will have the easiest position, but if you’ve to play against Barcelona it won’t be easy!

 Position 6 is for a defensive midfielder, who plays in front of the two central defenders.
 Players occupying this position rarely score because they seldom go to the opponents’ box.